mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Create a contract

 When you hire a writer, you need a contract to eliminate any ambiguity about the relationship.
-Can the writer resell their content to other sites?
-Or do you require full rights to their work?
+Can the writer resell their content to other sites or do you require full rights to their work?
 A clear contract minimizes misunderstandings and legal disputes later on.

 Creating a contract is easier than it sounds.
 There are plenty of free, example contracts online for freelance writing.
 Obviously, the best contract is one that your lawyer creates for you, but if you can't afford a lawyer, using an online template is infinitely better than no contract at all.

 I used [this template](https://www.docracy.com/0vc0u7keb75/work-for-hire-freelance-writing-master-agreement) with some modifications and then used [Docracy](https://www.docracy.com) to collect e-signatures from my writers.